 This preliminary evaluation will be based on a subset of material presented in the application-namely Abstract and Significance, Budget and Justification, and Biographical Sketches.
 Applications that do not sufficiently capture the reviewers' interest at this stage will not be considered for further review.
-Such applications will have been judged to offer only modest contributions to the field of cancer research and will be excluded from further peer review.
+Such applications will have been judged to offer only modest contributions to the field of HCC research and will be excluded from further peer review.

-The applicant will be notified of the decision to disapprove the application after the preliminary evaluation stage has concluded.
 Due to the volume of applications to be reviewed, comments made by reviewers at the preliminary evaluation stage may not be provided to applicants.
 The preliminary evaluation process will be used only when the number of applications exceeds the capacity of the review panels to conduct a full peer review of all received applications.

-9.2.
-Full Peer Review
+8.2.
+Full Peer Review Process

-Applications that pass preliminary evaluation will undergo further review using a 2-stage peer review process: (1) Full peer review and (2) prioritization of grant applications by the CPRIT Scientific Review Council.
-In the first stage, applications will be evaluated by an independent peer review panel consisting of scientific experts as well as advocate reviewers using the criteria listed in section 9.4.
+Applications that pass preliminary evaluation will undergo further review using a 2-stage peer review process: (1) Full peer review and (2) prioritization of grant applications by the CPRIT Scientific Review Council (SRC).
+In the first stage, applications will be evaluated by an independent peer review panel consisting of scientific experts as well as advocate reviewers using the criteria listed in section 8.4.
 Applicants will be notified of peer review panel assignments prior to the peer review meeting dates.
 Peer review panel membership can be found on the CPRIT website.
-In the second stage, applications judged to be most meritorious by the peer review panels will be evaluated and recommended for funding by the CPRIT Scientific Review Council based on comparisons with applications from all of the peer review panels and programmatic priorities.
-Applications approved by Scientific Review Council will be forwarded to the CPRIT Program Integration Committee (PIC) for review.
+In the second stage, applications judged to be most meritorious by the peer review panels will be evaluated and recommended for funding by the CPRIT SRC based on comparisons with applications from all the peer review panels and programmatic priorities.
+Applications approved by SRC will be forwarded to the CPRIT Program Integration Committee (PIC) for review.
 The PIC will consider factors including program priorities set by the Oversight Committee, portfolio balance across programs, and available funding.

 The CPRIT Oversight Committee will vote to approve each grant award recommendation made by the PIC.
 The grant award recommendations will be presented at an open meeting of the Oversight Committee and must be approved by two-thirds of the Oversight Committee members present and eligible to vote.
 The review process is described more fully in CPRIT's Administrative Rules, chapter 703, sections 703.6 to 703.8.

-9.3.
+8.3.
 Confidentiality of Review

-Each stage of application review is conducted confidentially, and all CPRIT Scientific Peer Review Panel members, Scientific Review Council members, PIC members, CPRIT employees, and Oversight Committee members with access to grant application information are required to sign nondisclosure statements regarding the contents of the applications.
+Each stage of application review is conducted confidentially, and all CPRIT Scientific Peer Review Panel members, SRC members, PIC members, CPRIT employees, and Oversight Committee members with access to grant application information are required to sign nondisclosure statements regarding the contents of the applications.
 All technological and scientific information included in the application is protected from public disclosure pursuant to Health and Safety Code §102.262(b).

 Individuals directly involved with the review process operate under strict conflict-of-interest prohibitions.
-All CPRIT Scientific Peer Review Panel members and Scientific Review Council members are non-Texas residents.
+All CPRIT Scientific Peer Review Panel members and SRC members are non-Texas residents.

-An applicant will be notified regarding the peer review panel assigned to review the grant application.
-Peer review panel members are listed by panel on CPRIT's website.
 By submitting a grant application, the applicant agrees and understands that the only basis for reconsideration of a grant application is limited to an undisclosed Conflict of Interest as set forth in CPRIT's Administrative Rules, chapter 703, section 703.9.